home-assistant/addons/zwave_js/DOCS.md

 If you don't have a USB stick, you can use a fake stick for testing purposes.
 It will not be able to control any real devices.

+### Option `network_key` (deprecated)

+In previous versions of the addon, this was the only key that needed to be configured.
+With the introduction of S2 security inclusion in zwave-js, this option has been deprecated in favor of `s0_legacy_key`.
+If still set, the `network_key` value will be migrated to `s0_legacy_key` on first startup.

 ## Known issues and limitations